This guide reviews our list of the five best Motorcycle pants you can buy in 2022.

 Dainese New Drake Air Women’s Textile Pants

-The New Drak Air continues that tradition with a straightforward, universal design and outstanding all-around performance.
-It’s meant mainly for everyday street use, so it’s not entirely waterproof, although it is water repellent and comes with only the most necessary protections.
+The New Drake Air intrigued me with its straightforward, universal design and promises of outstanding all-around performance.
+I knew it was primarily meant for everyday street use, so I wasn’t expecting it to be entirely waterproof.
+Still, I was pleased to find it water repellent and equipped with just the necessary protections.

 Pros